 This recipe’s rich, creamy filling and homemade pie crust combine with the powers of nutmeg, cinnamon, and vanilla to create a down-home dessert.

 It perfectly captures that balance of flavors and textures we know so well, and look forward to, when the holidays roll around each year.

 A Savory Start or Sweet Ending – You Choose!

 So tell me…

 Is your mouth watering?
 Do you think you might be a newly-converted fanatic for this fantastic veggie now?

 Here’s to hoping some of these ideas change your mind from hater to lover.
 You might be surprised!

-Needless to say, you’ve got plenty of choices, and you won’t be getting bored anytime soon!
+Needless to say, you have plenty of choices for any meal throughout the whole day, and you won’t be getting bored anytime soon!